 Local governments use zoning as a regulatory tool for several purposes.
 Firstly, zoning controls the physical development of land and the way land may be used by setting land uses.
 In addition, it is a tool for shaping the size and location of buildings.
 Also, zoning regulations enact local land development policies expressed in adopted plans.
 For example, the Charlotte Future 2040 Comprehensive Plan serves as the adopted policy for the UDO.

-How can I review the UDO First Draft?
+How can I read/review the UDO?

 The OAC is a small group with interests and experience in community organization, real estate and development, and advocacy in the Charlotte area with a balance of perspectives.
 To be effective, the committee’s membership is limited to no more than 40 members, all of whom are appointed by the Planning Director.

-You can view our full OAC roster here.
 Generally speaking, we have included three key groups on the OAC.

 - Neighborhood leaders/associations.
 Neighborhood representatives on the OAC come from each City Council district.
 These members share the thoughts of neighborhoods and residents from across Charlotte.

 - The real estate and development community.
 Our community is growing quickly.
 As a result, essential residential and business activity is critical to meet the needs of residents.
-In this way, the real estate and development community provides critical insight for the UDO.
+In this way, the real estate and development community provide critical insight for the UDO.
 This group includes architects, engineers, developers, and real estate attorneys.